douglaslab/cn2svg/README.md

 python3 setup.py install
 ```

-## Notes
+## About

 Rendering Cadnano designs in SVG format can be useful for making figures and schematics.
-SVG support was rather limited in Cadnano2 because it relied on the [QtSvgGenerator](https://doc.qt.io/qt-5/qsvggenerator.html) class to provide automatic conversion.
-The conversion did not retain any grouping based on the Cadnano data structures, and the resulting path strokes were scaled incorrectly, and required extensive manual editing.
+However, SVG support was very limited in Cadnano2 because it relied on the [QtSvgGenerator](https://doc.qt.io/qt-5/qsvggenerator.html) class to provide automatic conversion.
+The conversion did not retain element groups based on the Cadnano data structures, and most path strokes were scaled incorrectly.

+As part of developing the new Cadnano Toolkit, we've rewritten the original SVG exporter as a standalone Python script, `cn2svg`.
+It provides a few new features under the hood, such as hooks for dynamic path styling via unique element id attributes, and element instancing using the `defs` and `use` tags.

 ## Citing